Vyxal/Vyxal/contributing/BuildTools.md

 as well as the tasks we've defined for them.
 You can use either the [sbt](https://www.scala-sbt.org/) build tool or the [Mill](https://com-lihaoyi.github.io/mill/mill/Intro_to_Mill.html) build tool.

+It looks like a long document, but don't worry, you don't actually need to read most of it.
+If you're viewing this from GitHub, look at the table of contents.

 ## Should I use sbt or Mill?

 If you already know what you want, skip ahead to [sbt](#sbt) or [Mill](#mill).<br>